|

 Salisbury State

-Type: public university
+University, MD Type: public university

 Enrollment: 4,500 undergrads